paultan100/PM-Dashboard-backend/README.md

 It is recommended to create a virtual python environment - https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/

-Import requirements with: 'pip install
+Import requirements with: 'pip install requirements.txt'